aws/ota-for-aws-iot-embedded-sdk/test/cbmc/proofs/Free_FreeRTOS/README.md

-Malloc_FreeRTOS proof
+Free_FreeRTOS proof
 ==============

-This directory contains a memory safety proof for Malloc_FreeRTOS.
+This directory contains a memory safety proof for Free_FreeRTOS.

 To run the proof.
 -------------